Economic growth forecasts cut for Ebola-hit West African nations

 "Disruptions to agricultural value chains are also considerations.
 The consequent price pressures could accelerate inflation into double digits by year-end," Standard Chartered said.

-The World Health Organisation has warned that Ebola may infect up to 20,000 people in West Africa.
+The World Health Organization has warned that Ebola may infect up to 20,000 people in West Africa.

 The Bill & Melinda Gates Foundation said on Wednesday that it would spend $50 million to support emergency efforts to help contain the epidemic.